Sri Lankan wambatu moju(batu moju or eggplant moju).

 I’m almost close to ending the first stages of bringing up my kids, helping them with tiny things that they couldn’t do on their own.

-And today when I watched her(7) wearing her shoes, I realized she’s the last one. although not grown up yet, she’s doing all her own things more than any of the three combined.
+And today, when I watched her(7) wearing her shoes, I realised she’s the last one.
+Although not grown up yet, she’s doing all her own things more than any of the three combined.

-I thought I’ll be glad, I thought I’ll start doing a happy jig….. not choking on tears that my babies are almost grown-up.
+I thought I’d be glad, I thought I’d start doing a happy jig… not choking on tears that my babies are almost grown-up.

 Mr Agrasena Yapa